On the Impact of Channel Estimation on the Design and Analysis of IRSA based Systems: Theoretical Analysis of Throughput

 \subsection{Characterization of $\theta_{r}$}

-We now describe a procedure to evaluate the success probability $\theta_r$, which is the probability of decoding the reference packet in an RE with degree $r$ via intra-RE SIC only.
-There are $r$ users whose packets have not yet been decoded in the given RE.
-The reference packet can get decoded in any of the intra-RE SIC steps.
+We now describe a procedure to evaluate the success probability $\theta_r$, which is the probability of decoding the reference packet in an RB with degree $r$ via intra-RB SIC only.
+There are $r$ users whose packets have not yet been decoded in the RB.
+The reference packet can get decoded in any of the intra-RB SIC steps.
 The packets with SINR higher than that of the reference packet get decoded first.
 Further, the reference packet can only be decoded if decoding has been successful for higher SINR packets, i.e., if they satisfied SINR $\geq \gamma_{\text{th}}$ as well.
 Thus, $\theta_r$ is the joint probability that the reference packet and the packets with higher SINRs all get decoded.

 Clazzer et al. \cite{ref_clazzer_icc_2017} evaluate $\theta_r$ as the probability "$D(r)$" under a Rayleigh fading SISO channel setup with a perfect CSI assumption.
 The same method cannot be applied here, since we consider MIMO Rayleigh fading and account for imperfect CSI due to pilot contamination and channel estimation errors.
 In particular, in a MIMO setup, it is possible that multiple users' SINR simultaneously exceed the decoding threshold.
 Further, their work is limited to the case where the decoding threshold $\gamma_{\text{th}}$ is such that only one user can be decoded in any decoding iteration, while we make no such assumptions.